 Local Plan review 2040

-The first stage is the Issues and Options document.
+The first stage of the Local Plan Review 2040 was the Issues and Options document.
 The document looks at key issues for our area and suggests ways we can address these.
 The issues we are looking at include how to plan for the places and spaces we live and work in; community services, shops, transport and infrastructure; our wildlife and landscapes; and the climate emergency.

-We are now consulting on the Local Plan Issues and Options document.
-The consultation will take place from Monday 13 January to Monday 16 March 2020.
+We consulted on the Issues and Options document between Monday 13 January and Monday 16 March 2020.

 Topic Paper 1: Brief assessment of settlement strategy options